loganbwu/Timestamper/README.md

 4. (Optional) make a new virtual environment: `python -m venv timestamperenv` `source timestamperenv/bin/activate`
 5. Install required packages: `pip install -r requirements.txt`

+In theory, running `build.sh` with nuitka installed should create a standalone.
+I've gotten it to work before, but personal circumstances stop me from being able to offer it at the moment.

 ## Usage

 1. Run `python app.py`